Commitment to the environment

 - To strive to safeguard the integrity of creation and sustain and renew the life of the earth

-History of the Diocesan Environment Commission
+The Diocesan Environment Commission

-The focus of the commission’s work being to:
+The focus of the commission’s work is:

 - Give leadership to the Church and its people in the way in which they can care for the environment.